marsop/presentation-actor-systems-with-akka-net/presentation/english.md

 ### Supervision

-- The 🔝 actors supervise their 👶 actors
+- Each 👨 actor supervise their 👶 actors
-- There are "global" supervisors (aka Guardians)
+- There are 🔝 "global" supervisors (aka Guardians)

 ![Guardians](images/guardians.png)